 For further information or to provide feedback on this article, please contact your account manager or the author at email@example.com.
 ARC Views are published and copyrighted by ARC Advisory Group.
 The information is proprietary to ARC and no part of it may be reproduced without prior permission from ARC.

 Procedural Automation (Exapilot) provides a flexible methodology to capture, optimize and retain procedural knowledge in a process plant while meeting requirements in reliability, flexibility, and lifecycle costs.

-Advanced Decision Support is a consulting methodology based on Yokogawa consultants specializing in fields such as knowledge engineering and ergonomic design.
+A consulting methodology based on Yokogawa consultants specializing in fields such as knowledge engineering and ergonomic design.